Komar4ikk/Coffee-Hub/README.md

 python main.py
 ```

-PS.
+P.S.
 Sorry, I didn't just make the file .env, but env.txt.
 I'm too lazy to change the code now, but maybe everything will be fine in the next updates ;)